 As a part of the week-long festivities, we feature a keynote speaker from the LGBTQIA+ community.

 This is an event in collaboration with the Temple Career Center.
 It brings together a virtual panel, with some prominent LGBTQIA+ business people in the community and on campus to talk about navigating the professional world as an LGBTQIA+ member.
 It also involved conversations about making the workplace more inclusive.

 We always end the week with a vivacious, entertaining and informed night that combines entertainment and educational content on the history of drag, while introducing the current drag community.

-Striving to achieve the greater interest of the Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual (LGBTQIA+) community here at Temple University, the National Coming Out Week planning committee serves as an advocate group through planning social and educational programs.
-The NCOW committee works to accomplish goals of Temple’s diverse student, staff, and faculty population while creating a more integrated atmosphere for discussions pertaining to the LGBTQIA+ community.
+The NCOW committee works to accomplish the goals of Temple’s diverse student, staff, and faculty population while creating a more integrated atmosphere for discussions about the LGBTQIA+ community.